Making your own lures is a great way to catch more fish and learn a new skill.

 Fishing is expensive these days.
 It’s not uncommon to pay $20 for a lure and doesn’t it hurt when you lose it on a snag?
 Buying your components or even a DIY lure kit will save you in the long run.

 - To get the exact kind of lure, action and colour that you want

 Many fishermen and women are into DIY lure making because it gives them a lure with the exact qualities they are after.
 Maybe there’s a specific type of baitfish in their area that commercial lures just don’t imitate properly.
 The solution – make your own.

 Research shows that fish learn from being hooked and develop memory about lures.
 If you are using the same lure everyone else is, in heavily fished areas that might mean you miss out.

 - Because it is satisfying

-We come from a fly-fishing background, so making your own imitations is second nature to us.
+We come from a fly-fishing and fly tying background, so making your own imitations is second nature to us.
 There is nothing like the satisfaction you get from landing a fish on a lure that you yourself have created.

 What kind of lures can you make

 Making surface lures, or poppers, for bass and other species is a great way to start lure making.
 These are bibless so don’t quite involve the degree of finesse or fine tuning that making a crankbait involves.
 With some basic tools and some wood, epoxy glue, paint and sealer (and hooks and other hardware) making a surface popper is a relatively straightforward task.
 For those who prefer a video tutorial, the one below is easy to follow.

 Making soft plastic lures